How to navigate the new digital reality

 By identifying business areas where digital execution velocity is needed, organisations can develop plans to staff and support them and make necessary changes to their operating model to ensure teams are built to succeed.

 Flexible technology platforms and architectures

 Businesses should also be reevaluating their technology roadmap and looking at planned upgrades and updates to their existing software to ensure it aligns to the digital strategy that has become abundantly necessary in the last few months.
 This requires a keen understanding of your business challenges and your requirements to create a robust and flexible architecture that will help you serve your customers.
-For Johnson Matthey (JM), a global leader in sustainable technologies, there was a recognized need for an updated, more powerful content management system (CMS) to help futurize the company’s digital presence.
-The company’s digital estate was decentralized and disparate.
-With a business focus on adopting a digital-first approach, a centralized CMS (in this case, Sitecore) for all products, services, markets and languages was needed.
+For Johnson Matthey (JM), a global leader in sustainable technologies, there was a recognised need for an updated, more powerful content management system (CMS) to help futurise the company’s digital presence.
+The company’s digital estate was decentralised and disparate.
+With a business focus on adopting a digital-first approach, a centralised CMS (in this case, Sitecore) for all products, services, markets and languages was needed.